KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

         busybox-syslog busybox-mdev busybox-hwclock busybox-dbg \
         busybox-staticdev busybox-dev busybox-doc busybox-locale busybox
 ```
-Finally, for those recipes fetched from a version control system (e.g., Git), a file exists that lists source revisions that are specified in the recipe and lists the actual revisions used during the build.
+Finally, for those recipes fetched from a version control system (例如, Git), a file exists that lists source revisions that are specified in the recipe and lists the actual revisions used during the build.
 Listed and actual revisions might differ when SRCREV is set to ${AUTOREV}.
 Here is an example assuming `buildhistory/packages/qemux86-poky-linux/linux-yocto/latest_srcrev`):
 ```
      # SRCREV_machine = "38cd560d5022ed2dbd1ab0dca9642e47c98a0aa1"
      SRCREV_machine = "38cd560d5022ed2dbd1ab0dca9642e47c98a0aa1"
      # SRCREV_meta = "a227f20eff056e511d504b2e490f3774ab260d6f"
      SRCREV_meta = "a227f20eff056e511d504b2e490f3774ab260d6f"
 ```
-You can use the buildhistory-collect-srcrevs command with the -a option to collect the stored SRCREV values from build history and report them in a format suitable for use in global configuration (e.g., `local.conf` or a distro include file) to override floating AUTOREV values to a fixed set of revisions.
+You can use the buildhistory-collect-srcrevs command with the -a option to collect the stored SRCREV values from build history and report them in a format suitable for use in global configuration (例如, `local.conf` or a distro include file) to override floating AUTOREV values to a fixed set of revisions.
 Here is some example output from this command:
 ```
      $ buildhistory-collect-srcrevs -a
      # i586-poky-linux